-Excluding the state-owned monopolies, Norsk Tipping and Norsk Rikstoto, the marketing of gambling activities in Norway is strictly prohibited.
-However, this prohibition is not effectively enforced by the Norwegian Gaming and Foundation Authority due to a lack of resources.
+Excluding the state-owned monopoly held by Norsk Tipping and Norsk Rikstoto, the marketing of gambling activities in Norway is strictly prohibited.
+However, this prohibition is not effectively enforced by the Gaming and Foundation Authority owing to a lack of resources.

-If the marketing is conducted passively through a foreign-based company, it is likely to fall outside the scope of the prohibition and thus be considered legal.
-As such, Norwegian consumers are free to utilise foreign-based gambling services and the providers of such services are likewise free to market their services or those of other providers on their own website provided that this marketing is not considered to be directed at Norwegian users.
+If the marketing is conducted passively through a foreign-based company without targeting Norwegians, it is likely to fall outside the scope of the prohibition and, therefore, will be considered legal.
+As such, Norwegian consumers are free to use foreign-based gambling services, and the providers of those services are likewise free to market their services or those of other providers on their own websites, provided that this marketing is not considered to be directed at Norwegian users.